JBS N.V.: 1953–2000: Formation in Brazil

-JBS was initially established as a slaughtering business in 1953 by José Batista Sobrinho, a rancher from Anápolis.
-The company's name comes from the founder's initials.
-Sobrinho's business began to expand when the establishment of Brazil's capital, Brasilia, brought a new market within reach of his ranch.
-Over the late 1960s Sobrinho expanded into owning slaughterhouses; then, in the 1980s, the company began expanding within Brazil and purchasing other meat processing companies.
-In subsequent years, the company has grown to become the world's largest company in the beef sector with the acquisition of several stores and food companies in Brazil and around the world.
+JBS was founded in 1953 by José Batista Sobrinho, a rancher from Anápolis, as a small slaughterhouse business.
+The company's name is derived from the initials of its founder.
+Its early growth was driven in part by the construction of Brasília, which created a significant new market within reach of Sobrinho's operations.

+During the late 1960s, the company expanded by acquiring and operating additional slaughterhouses.
+In the 1980s, JBS accelerated its domestic growth through the acquisition of other Brazilian meat-processing companies, laying the foundation for its subsequent international expansion.
+Over the following decades, a series of acquisitions in Brazil and abroad transformed JBS into the world's largest beef producer.

-JBS became a publicly held company in 2007, and in the same year received a major investment from BNDES (Brazilian Development Bank).
+JBS became a publicly traded company in 2007.
+That same year, it received a major investment from the Brazilian Development Bank (BNDES), providing additional capital to support its expansion strategy.

 2007–2010: US acquisitions

 In 2007, JBS went through with a US$225m acquisition of U.S. firm Swift & Company, which was the third largest U.S. beef and pork processor, renamed as JBS USA.
 It leads the world in slaughter capacity, at 51.4 thousand head per day, and continues to focus on production operations, processing, and export plants, nationally and internationally.
 With the new acquisition, JBS entered the pork market, to end the year as the third largest producer and processor of this type of meat in the United States.

 On 31 August 2010 it was announced that the company had acquired 64% of Pilgrim's Pride for a bid of US$800 million, establishing JBS's position in the chicken production industry.